thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Server_Side_Templating.desc.md

   - handle programming logic like loops and conditionals

 Before diving in,
-- grab the basic project structure from Github
+- run the `galvanize-express` generator
 - install the dependencies via `npm i`
 - then run the server